livewire/docs/source/docs/quickstart.blade.md

 ## View it in the browser {#view-in-browser-finally}

 Now reload the page in the browser, you should see the `counter` component rendered.
 If you click the "+" or "-" button, the page should automatically update without a page reload.
 Magic 🧙‍♂.️

+@tip
+In general, something as trivial as this "counter" is more suited for pure JavaScript or AlpineJS.
+Livewire's strengths really shine for interactions that would normally interact with the server.
+(Think forms, data-tables, etc...)
+@endtip